-

 Drink

-Brem bali (Balinese rice wine)
+Brem bali (Balinese rice wine).

 Eat

-Nasi goreng (fried rice)
+Nasi goreng (fried rice).

 What to buy

-Batik or songket fabric
+Batik or songket fabric.

 What to pack

-Be sure to pack layers for a holiday in Indonesia: the cities and jungles can be swelteringly hot, while higher elevations will require a warm coat in the cooler months.
+Travellers should be sure to pack layers for a holiday in Indonesia: the cities and jungles can be swelteringly hot, while higher elevations will require a warm coat in the cooler months.

 What's on in Indonesia

 Get a taste of local arts and culture at the Bali Arts Festival, held each June and July.
 Bau Nyale is a summer seaworm festival with a surprisingly romantic origin.
 The Jakarta International Java Jazz Festival brings together artists from around the world each March.
-More information on Events in Indonesia.

 Did you know?

-Indonesia is one of the world's largest producers of nutmeg.
+-Indonesia is one of the world's largest producers of nutmeg.

 A final word